Avinu Malkeinu: Practice

 Each line of the prayer begins with the words "Avinu Malkeinu" ["Our Father, Our King"] and is then followed by varying phrases, mostly supplicatory.
 There is often a slow, chanting, repetitive aspect to the melody to represent the pious pleading within the prayer.

 There is a wide variation of the order of the verses in different communities.
 In the printed Eastern Ashkenazic rite, there are 44 verses, whereas in the printed Western Ashkenazic rite, there are only 38.
-In the Western Ashkenazic rite, all verses (except the last one) are recited responsively, first by the leader and then repeated by the congregation, and on Rosh Hashanah and Yom Kippur they are sung in tunes that change from line to line; in the Eastern Ashkeazic rite, only Verses 15-23 (in some communities only 19–23) are recited responsively.
+In the Western Ashkenazic rite, all verses (except the last one) are recited responsively, first by the leader and then repeated by the congregation, and on Rosh Hashanah and Yom Kippur they are sung in tunes that change from line to line; in most Eastern Ashkenazic communities, only Verses 15-23 (in some communities only 19–23) are recited responsively.
 In the Eastern Ashkenazic rite, the reader also reads the last verse aloud (and sometimes it is sung by the entire congregation) but, traditionally, in a whisper, as it is a supplication; in the Western Ashkenazic rite, the last line is recited silently, as the words "we have no [good] actions" are considered inappropriate to declare out loud.

 On most days when Avinu Malkeinu is recited, it is included during Shacharit and Mincha on that day.
-In the Ashkenazic rite, Avinu Malkeinu is never recited on the Sabbath (except in Ne'ila), and it is also omitted at Mincha on Fridays.
-On Erev Yom Kippur, Ashkenzim do not recite Avinu Malkeinu, although if Yom Kippur falls on the Sabbath (and Avinu Malkeinu will be recited only at Ne'ila), most communities recite it in on Friday (Erev Yom Kippur) morning.
-On Yom Kippur, Ashkenaizim also recite Avinu Malkeinu during Maariv and Ne'ila (and some communities omit in Mincha on Yom Kippur).
-In non-Ashkenazic rites, Avinu Malkeinu is recited at Shacharit and Mincha of Ten Days of Repentance, including the Sabbath, Friday afternoon and Erev Yom Kippur; it is also recited on Yom Kippur itself only at Shacharit and Mincha as on other days (in the Italian rite, it is also recited at Ne'ila).
+In the Ashkenazic rite, Avinu Malkeinu is never recited on Shabbat (except in Ne'ila), and it is also omitted at Mincha on Fridays.
+On Erev Yom Kippur, Ashkenazim do not recite Avinu Malkeinu, although if Yom Kippur falls on Shabbat (and Avinu Malkeinu will be recited only at Ne'ila), most communities recite it in on Friday (Erev Yom Kippur) morning.
+On Yom Kippur, Ashkenazim also recite Avinu Malkeinu during Maariv and Ne'ila (and some communities omit the prayer in Mincha on Yom Kippur).
+In non-Ashkenazic rites, Avinu Malkeinu is recited at Shacharit and Mincha during the Ten Days of Repentance, including Shabbat, Friday afternoon and Erev Yom Kippur; it is also recited on Yom Kippur itself only at Shacharit and Mincha as on other days (in the Italian rite, it is also recited at Ne'ila).

-In the Eastern Ashkenazic rite, the Ark is opened during Avinu Malkenu, and at the end of the prayer, the Ark is closed; in the Western Ashkenazic rite, the Ark is opened only on Rosh Hashanah in the morning and during all of the prayers on Yom Kippur, but not on Rosh Hashanah in the afternoon or the rest of the Ten Days of Repentance.
+In the Eastern Ashkenazic rite, the Ark is opened during Avinu Malkeinu, and at the end of the prayer, the Ark is closed; in the Western Ashkenazic rite, the Ark is opened only on Rosh Hashanah in the morning and during all of the prayers on Yom Kippur, but not on Rosh Hashanah in the afternoon or the rest of the Ten Days of Repentance.
 In the Sephardic tradition the Ark is not opened, and each community follows received customs about whether to say it on Shabbat.